zowe/docs-site/docs/user-guide/cli-development-roadmap-next.md

 <Badge text="Technical Preview"/> The Zowe CLI @next release is a technical preview.
 Technical previews are for testing only and are not ready for production.
 Your feedback is valued and appreciated.

-To try out technical preview features, [install the @next release of Zowe CLI](cli-install-cli-next.md).
+To preview the features of the @next version of Zowe CLI, [install the @next release](cli-install-cli-next.md).
 This version may receive breaking changes and is intended to gather early feedback on what may become a future LTS release.

 The @next version features:
 * Global Profile Configuration - Improves the initial setup of the command line interface by making service connection details easier to share and easier to store within projects.
 For information, see [Using Global Profile Configuration](cli-using-global-profile-configuration.md).